 Bronchoscopy is a test to view the airways and diagnose lung disease.
 It may also be used during the treatment of some lung conditions.

 The scope is passed through your mouth or nose through your windpipe (trachea) and into your lungs.
 Going through the nose is a good way to look at the upper airways.
 Going through the mouth allows the doctor to use a larger bronchoscope.
+If a flexible bronchoscope is used, you will probably be awake but sedated.
+During the procedure:

 Usually, the test is done as an outpatient procedure and you will go home the same day.
 Some patients may need to stay overnight in the hospital.